aswebdev/uxd/user-research.md

 ![User Research Graph](//assets.asweb.com.au/User-Research-Graph.png)

 # Why don't we just ask people what they want?
-> "f I had asked people what they wanted, they would have said faster horses." - Henry Ford
+> "If I had asked people what they wanted, they would have said faster horses." - Henry Ford

 Learn to interpret what the users true problems are, instead of creating solutions based entirely on their answers.
 Ask the questions:
 * What do they really need?